Generic name: desmopressin (nasal) [ DEZ-mo-press-in ]

 a steroid medicine;

 This list is not complete.
-Other drugs may affect desmopressin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect Stimate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.